tomdamelio/reward_decoding/README.md

 **Q2:** Which topological properties (global vs. local patterns) best explain reward predictions?

 ![image](https://user-images.githubusercontent.com/79924152/181863019-feb89509-f7a8-4a72-9c12-6c6dab9b890a.png)

 **Figure 1.** Example of the functional connectivity of a mouse session according to reward and non-reward conditions (Steinmetz et al, 2019)

 ## Hypothesis

-It was expected that Model 1 would perform significantly better than chance.
-Then, we hypothesized that higher values in the centrality of nodes belonging to midbrain structures will be associated with an increase in the probability of reward classification.
+- Model 1 (logistic regression trained with local and global connectivity variables) would perform significantly better than chance.
+- Higher values in the centrality of nodes belonging to midbrain structures will be associated with an increase in the probability of reward classification.

 ## Methods